 Dr Ross Tomlinson is a strong advocate for clinical trials and local research, ensuring regional patients have access to the latest treatment options close to home.
-He is committed to providing individualised, patient-centred care, and works collaboratively with his patients, their loved ones and general practitioners to achieve the best possible outcome.
+He is committed to providing individualised, patient-centred care, and works collaboratively with his patients, their loved ones and general practitioners to achieve the best possible outcomes.

-Dr Tomlinson maintains a strong interest in clinical trials, clinical research and medical education in both his private practice and roles at Princess Alexandra Hospital and Toowoomba Base Hospital.
+In 2012 he completed his Bachelor of Medicine, Bachelor of Surgery (MBBS) at Bond University and subsequently undertook specialist clinical and laboratory haematology training at the Royal Brisbane and Women’s Hospital and Toowoomba Base Hospital.
+Dr Tomlinson maintains a strong interest in clinical trials, research and medical education in both his private practice and role at Princess Alexandra Hospital.
 He has published several clinical research articles in leading peer-reviewed journals and is a regular presenter at national and international haematology conferences.
 Dr Tomlinson is also an associate lecturer at the University of Queensland.

-Dr Tomlinson is a fellow of the Royal Australasian College of Physicians (FRACP) and Royal College of Pathologists of Australasia (FRCPA).
-He is also a member of several leading cancer trial and research groups including the Australasian Leukaemia & Lymphoma Group (ALLG), American Society of Haematology (ASH) and Haematology Society of Australia and New Zealand (HSANZ).
+He is a fellow of the Royal Australasian College of Physicians (FRACP) and Royal College of Pathologists of Australasia (FRCPA).
+Dr Tomlinson is also a member of several leading cancer trial and research groups including the Australasian Leukaemia & Lymphoma Group (ALLG), American Society of Haematology (ASH) and Haematology Society of Australia and New Zealand (HSANZ).